soniikot/resume-builder/README.md

 * useState hook,
 * useEffect hook,
 * pagination,
-* building a custome hook for using local storage
+* building a custom hook for using local storage
 * form validation

-## General Information Section:
+## Aims:
-Input fields for name, email, and phone number
+* Build input fields for contact, experience, education, and skills
-Edit and submit buttons
-Educational Experience Section:
-Input fields for school name, title of study, and date of study Edit and submit buttons
-Practical Experience Section:
-Input fields for company name, position title, main responsibilities, date from, and until when you worked for that company Edit and submit buttons
-The submit button should submit the form and display the input values in HTML elements.
-The edit button should add back the input fields with the previously displayed information as values, allowing users to edit and resubmit the content.
+* Validate some forms to ensure user input is correct
+* Store the information in local storage to persist data
+* Create a resume based on user inputs, excluding empty sections
+* Divide the application into different pages for a better user experience